Often in desperate need to find innovative new ways to actively engage with their target audiences.

 AdBlockers present a problem for both marketers and publishers alike.
 They are becoming increasing popular with 18% of British adults using them according to the Internet Advertising Bureau UK’s Ad Blocking Report published in November 2015.
-They are particularly popular among millenials, who see them as ‘interruptive’ to their online experience.
+They are particularly popular among millennials, who see them as ‘interruptive’ to their online experience.
 One of the outcomes is that publishers are looking to unlock new revenue streams to replace those lost from advertising, they are most likely achieving this by turning to technology.

-Although some technology is inevitably focusing on encryption and overpowering the Ad-block technology by encrypting ads, there is a whole wave of technology that looks at the main issue behind the trend: that consumers don’t actually want ads, they want something of value.
+Although some marketing innovation is inevitably focusing on encryption and overpowering the Ad-block technology by encrypting ads, there is a whole wave of technology that looks at the main issue behind the trend: that consumers don’t actually want ads, they want something of value.
 Start-ups are trialling and investigating new ways to serve content to users that does not ‘interrupt’ their online experience.

 Here is a NSFW clip from South Park exploring some of the issues that many people experience with: